Poduszka12/PDF-Tools/README.md

   5. Run the Program

-    Load the PDF files and the CSV file into the program.
+    Put the CSV file path into the code.
+    Put the path of your PDF folder into the textbox.
-    Put in the base link, the code will get added at the end of the link: https://yourdomain.com/pdf/{Your_Code}
+    Put in the base link, the code will get added at the end of the link: https://yourdomain.com/pdf/{Your_Code}.
     The program will automatically replace the product codes in the PDFs with the appropriate links.

 This tool streamlines the process of linking products in your technical documents, making it easier for users to access product information directly from the PDFs.